igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 - Property tiles showcasing villa/resort images, brief descriptions, and key features.
 - Individual pages with detailed property information.
 - Search functionality to filter properties by location, amenities, etc.
-- Contact form to inquire about a particular property.

 ## Technologies Used